 The NHTSA recalls site is usually updated before the letters go out, so it’s a great resource to have on your radar and provides pertinent info about recalls on cars.

-Does a safety recall mean I’m in immediate danger?
+Does a car recall mean I’m in immediate danger?

 No. If your car is on a recall list, it doesn’t automatically mean you’re in danger.
 However, if you learn that your car has been recalled, it’s best not to take the risk.
 Have your car repaired as soon as possible, especially if the defect could pose a major hazard.